Two Superb Old Bhutan Buddhist Tsakli Paintings 19th Century Bhutan

-This pair of two large size Tsakli Paintings are from Bhutan.
+This pair of rare and large-size Tsakli Paintings are from Bhutan.
 Finely painted with polychrome pigments on thick handmade paper.
 Dating from the 19th Century & in very good condition.
-In the 35 years of my collecting Tsakli these are the only two fine examples I found and kept for my collection.
-Here is their descriptions:
+In the 35 years of my collecting Tsakli, these are the only two fine examples I found and kept for my collection.
+Here are their descriptions:

-Left: A guardian figure belonging to a group known as Tsen.
+Left: A guardian figure belonging to a group of deities known as Tsen.
 These local deities haunt rocky outcrops

-and many have been subjugated by Padmasambhava and act now as protectors of particular sites,
+and many have been subjugated by the Buddhist Saint Padmasambhava and act now as protectors of particular sites,

 Right: Garuda holding a snake, against whom he wages permanent war.
 The snake deities are said